TripoSR API Tutorial: Python Image-to-3D Example

 Request Parameters might include:

-: The input image file (often Base64 encoded or sent as multipart/form-data).output_format
+image_data: The input image file (often Base64 encoded or sent as multipart/form-data).output_format: Desired 3D model format (e.g.,glb,obj).processing_options: Optional parameters to control model detail, refinement, etc.

 💡 Optimization Tip: For best results, ensure your input images have good lighting, clear subject focus, and minimal background noise.
 Images with 1024×1024 resolution often work well.

-Example (Conceptual Python using requests
+Example (Conceptual Python using requests):

 import requests